mallgroup/mpapi-client-php/doc/ORDERS.md

  - specific order
  - all orders
  - list of orders by status
- - statistics information in specific period
+ - statistics information for given period

 ***Get order statistics***
 ```